Education and Workforce Development

 Guiding Principle: Educated, trained, qualified workers contribute in great measure the economic strength of the Commonwealth.
 Employees able to meet the challenges and opportunities of doing business in this century and to fuel growth are critical.
 As a result, the Chamber Supports:

-- Initiatives encouraging collaboration between the business and education communities.
+- Initiatives encouraging collaboration between the business and education communities for apprenticeships, internships, and experiential learning opportunities.

-- Development of a regional Career and Technical Education School.
+- Increased collaboration between school systems and higher education on CTE programs and development of a regional Career and Technical Education School.

-- Identify and support the talent pipeline needed to enhance our regional clusters: health care, research and life sciences.
+- Identify and support the talent pipeline needed to enhance our regional clusters: manufacturing, life sciences and health care, food and beverage processing, and emerging technologies and IT

 - Funding for post-secondary education to expand workforce training and continuing education.

-- Funding for Pre K-12, STEM-H and economic awareness curriculum.
+- Funding for Pre K-12 and STEAM-H education

-Guiding Principle: Economic development thrives where infrastructure is strong, where public-private partnerships are highly active and where regulatory and tax burdens are few.
+Guiding Principle: Economic development thrives where infrastructure is strong, public-private partnerships are highly active, regulatory and tax burdens are few, and cultural assets are vibrant.
 Businesses locate and expand in areas where these factors exist.
-In addition to the commonwealth’s existing Right-to-Work laws and current mandatory minimum wage, the Chamber Supports:
+The Chamber Supports:

 - Transportation funding to meet the prioritized needs of our region.
 To include:

-- Continued efforts to improve service at the Roanoke-Blacksburg Regional Airport
+- Efforts to improve service and add runway capacity at the Roanoke-Blacksburg Regional Airport

 Research and Technology

 Guiding Principle: Critical to our region’s future economic growth is an environment that develops and invests in research, technology and innovation.
-It is essential that our region act swiftly to assist in formation and commercialization of research and innovation opportunities at Virginia Tech Carilion Research Institute (VTCRI).
+It is essential that our region act swiftly to assist in formation and commercialization of research and innovation opportunities at Virginia Tech Carilion Research Institute (VTCRI) and throughout the Innovation Corridor and broader region.
 Therefore, the Chamber Supports:

 - Expanding incentives for angel and venture capital investments in Virginia businesses.

-- Increased funding to commercialize regional research spinoff and startup businesses through:
+- Increased funding and technical assistance to commercialize regional research spinoff and startup businesses through:

 - Commonwealth Research Commercialization Fund